Complete Campaign, April – September 1998

 Blue (top) and Complete (bottom) Fan Club Member Cards.

-Thanks to some lovely photographs of the September 1998, Year 4 issue derived from an auction site, we know that other Complete prize incentives existed.
+Thanks to some lovely scans of August 1998 (Year 5) courtesy of goonhoon and photographs of the September 1998 (Year 4) derived from an auction site, we know that other Complete prize incentives existed.
 It’s impossible to say “stamp” without saying “Chairman”, and for the occasion of touting the campaign’s wares, grandad donned a mustard fedora to replace his usual black one.
-The prizes, in turn, were nothing to scoff at, and those who mailed in all six sheets’ Club Marks entered the draw to win:
+I suppose he was in a tropical mood.
+In any case, prize winners were drawn by TID lottery, and in turn those presents were nothing to scoff at.
+Those who mailed in all six sheets’ Club Marks entered the draw to win:

 – N64 Pokémon Stadium (20 winners)